NexusSfan/thefossrun/README.md

-# The FOSS Run
+# Super Tux Run
-The FOSS Run is a Godot game.
+Super Tux Run is a Godot game.
 Currently in development.